 The film begins with Neal and Delaney traveling by train until their car blows a tire, and they’re forced to take another mode of transportation.

 As you watch the film, you’ll see that the plot is predictable, but it’s also full of hilarity.
 The characters in this movie are quirky and likable, making for an enjoyable time at the movies.

-It’s hard to believe that a movie from the ’80s could be funny and relevant in 2021, but A Fish Called Wanda is just as funny today.
-The film stars John Cleese and Jamie Lee Curtis who are both comedic geniuses and this is one of their best works.
+It’s hard to believe that a movie from the 80s could be funny and relevant in 2021, but A Fish Called Wanda is just as funny today as it was back then.
+The film stars John Cleese and Jamie Lee Curtis who are both comedic geniuses, and this is definitely one of their best works.